Science of Regeneration

 Foregen was brought into existence by its founders’ desire to harness regenerative medicine’s amazing advances over the last fifteen years.
 Under certain circumstances, dermal replacement techniques can now restore original tissue to those who have lost it.

-Below is a brief explanation in layman’s terms of the process of regeneration, and, for reasons of space and practicality, is not a scientifically complete one.
-For more complete information on the science of regeneration, follow the links that are embedded throughout this page.
+Below is a brief explanation in layman’s terms of the process of regeneration - for more complete information on the science of regeneration, follow the links that are embedded throughout this page.

-Those who have time, read below.
-For those who don’t, here’s a quick video (3 minutes) on regeneration.
+For an even faster overview, here’s a quick video (3 minutes) on regeneration.

 While we don’t know fully why we cannot regenerate after birth, existing theories may shed some light on the issue.